armaa/JavaWebShop/README.md

 # JavaWebShop
-Just a simple web shop i made for one subject
+Just a simple web shop i made for one subject.
+The SQL script is included in the project to execute for the webshop to work